re-data/re-data/getting_started/toy_shop_analysis/README.md

 For now, that's it :) you can use `re_data_alerting` table as warning generator that something is not right with your data.
 You can also integrate re_data metrics any way you want with you curent BI tools.
+And of course re_data can be run from command line by airflow or other scheduling tool.

-# Ending
+### Ending

-Hope this tutorial was usefull for you to either follow or run yourself our data quality tool.
+Hope this tutorial was usefull for you to run yourself our data quality tool.
 If possible, let us know you thoughts on Slack :)